daros10/WeatherAppAndroid/README.md

 ## Change view for get 5 days ago or 7 days later
 You only need to click in floating action button to see this feature.

+## Download
+You can download the apk located in APK folder.

 ## Tools
 ```
 -Kotlin